directus-labs/guest-authoring/deploy-directus-to-gcp/index.md

 ## Set up a Cloud SQL Database

 Go to your Google Cloud console -> Menu -> SQL.
-On the Cloud SQL page, click on `Create Instance`, choosing PostgreSQL to create a Cloud SQL instance(You will need to enable this API if it's not enabled already).
+On the Cloud SQL page, click on `Create Instance`, choosing PostgreSQL to create a Cloud SQL instance.
+You may need to enable this API if it's not already enabled.

 Add an instance ID and a password for the default admin user `postgres` and select the database version you need.
 Choose also the Cloud SQL edition and region to suit your needs.